Created or last edited on: 29.3.2022

-The purpose of use of personal data is to carry out the election in 2021 of the Representative Assembly of each OP Financial Group member cooperative bank and related communication with the candidates and their supporters.
+The purpose of use of personal data is to carry out the election of the Representative Assembly of each OP Financial Group member cooperative bank and related communication with the candidates and their supporters.
 The candidates’ answers on the voting aid application will be saved and published to make it easier for voters to select candidates.

 5.2 Legal basis for processing

 The table below describes the legal bases for processing personal data contained in the data file and provides examples of processing performed on each basis.